 Anyone who owns a horse will probably tell you that the initial cost of the average riding horse is really only the tip of the iceberg.
 Keeping a horse is a luxury for many people.
 But how much does the 'average' horse cost?
-What's the difference between a free horse, a $500 horse, a $5,000 horse and one that can cost well over the ten or twenty thousand dollar mark?
+What's the difference between a free horse, a $500 horse, a $5,000 horse and one that can cost well over the $10,000 or $20,000 mark?

 Most casual riders will be buying horses well below the $10,000 mark.
 A number of factors affect the price of horses, and several things have come into play in the last few years that have driven the initial cost of a horse down while driving the cost of keeping a horse up.
 When there is a slump in the economy it means fewer people all can afford to buy or keep horses.
 This means there are more horses for sale and fewer people to buy them.
 In economic downturns, many people are forced to give their horses away or sell them cheaply because they can't afford to look after them.

 Poor hay crops and rising feed and fuel costs can affect the number of horses for sale, and the asking prices of those horses in any given year.
 The side effect of the banning of horses for meat slaughter is a lower price for some types of horses.
 This mainly affects horses that are elderly, unsound, young and/or untrained, but it does have a ripple effect on the general horse market.

 Those looking for a first-time horse will probably need to have anywhere from $1,500 to $3,000 in their budget for the purchase.
 You may be able to find a gem for less than this, but having that amount will give you the greatest number of choices.
 The more you have to spend, the more choices you will have.